slatedocs/slate/source/includes/_persons.md

 Creates a new person with the supplied parameters.

-**Note:**

-1. If one of the supplied email addresses conflicts with another person object, this request will fail and an appropriate error will be returned.
-2. If you are looking to add an existing person to a list, please check the [List Entries](#list-entries) section of the API.

 ### Payload Parameters

 | Parameter        | Type      | Required | Description                                                                                        |